• Skip to primary navigation

 curry made with rabbit

-When I cook a whole rabbit anymore, I only use the front and back legs, reserving the body for another use.
+When I cook a whole rabbit, I only use the front and back legs, reserving the body for another use.
 I'm thinking of some sort of roll-up but haven't quite got it figured in my brain yet, but I think it would work really well as the body is so much thinner and has less meat.
 But if you want to use the body, cut it in half along the spine, and then roll the meat up into a cylinder, tying it with cooking string.
 That way it will cook evenly with the larger legs.

 So now I've added another delicious rabbit dish to my repertoire.